 Te Whare Awhina: 09 307 4949 ext 25830.

-There are public toilets for visitors (including disability toilets), and parenting rooms with nappy change areas, and an area suitable for breastfeeding on every floor.
+There are public toilets for visitors, parenting rooms with nappy change areas, and an area suitable for breastfeeding on every floor.

 For more information about staying in the hospital, please download our visitors’ brochure(external link) (PDF 1MB)